carloscl2001/Naval-Sensor-Simulator/README.md

 ## ✨ Current Features

-- Sensor simulation with random values, noise, and cumulative drift.
+- Sensor simulation with random values, noise, drift and failure probability.
 - Anomaly detection when a value exceeds defined limits.
 - **Real-time visualization using Qt**, highlighting anomalies in the table.
 - Extensible **observer system** (console, file, GUI).